Brent-Tunnicliff/advent_of_code_2024/README.md

 with `swift run`.
 By default that runs the most recent challenge in the package.

 To supply command line arguments use `swift run AdventOfCode`.
-For example, `swift run -c release AdventOfCode --benchmark 3` builds the binary with full optimizations, and benchmarks the challenge for day 3.
+For example, `swift run -c release AdventOfCode 3` builds the binary with full optimizations, and runs the challenge for day 3.

 ## Linting and Formatting